01-edu/public/subjects/go-reloaded/README.md

 ### Instructions

-Write a program that has the same behaviour as the system's `cat` command-line.
+Write a program that behaves like a simplified `cat` command.

 - The `options` do not have to be handled.

-- If the program is called without arguments it should take the `input` and print it back (as shown with the "Hello" example below).
+- If the program is called without arguments it should take the standard input (stdin) and print it back on the standard output (stdout).

 - In the program folder create two files named `quest8.txt` and `quest8T.txt`.

-- Copy to the `quest8.txt` file the following sentence :
+- Copy to the `quest8.txt` file the following sentence, with a new line ate the end of the file :

 `"Programming is a skill best acquired by practice and example rather than from books" by Alan Turing`

-- Copy to the `quest8T.txt` file the following sentence :
+- Copy to the `quest8T.txt` file the following sentence, with a new line ate the end of the file :

 `"Alan Mathison Turing was an English mathematician, computer scientist, logician, cryptanalyst.
 Turing was highly influential in the development of theoretical computer science, providing a formalisation of the concepts of algorithm and computation with the Turing machine, which can be considered a model of a general-purpose computer.
 Turing is widely considered to be the father of theoretical computer science and artificial intelligence."`